hwacha/playtree/README.md

 The playtree server for playtree is written using Go.
 The playtree client is written with Remix/React, with Tailwind for styling.

 ## Upcoming Features
 Playtree is a work in progress.
-The following major features have yet to be implemented:
+The following major features are yet to be implemented:
   - [ ] Database to replace server's file storage of playtree data
   - [ ] A graphical playtree editor using React Flow
   - [ ] User authentication using auth0